 - Rolls-Royce Trent XWB – cost evaluation to support the identification of manufacturing methods.

-- Rolls-Royce – applied the trade study matrix to identify best potential technology in ring commodity.
+- Rolls-Royce – applied the trade study matrix for a series of projects including:

 - BAE - applied trade study to evaluate alternative technologies for drilling processes.